 a blood or urine test to check if your kidneys are working properly

 a test of your blood sugar control.
 This is called an HbA1c test.
 It shows doctors how well your treatment is working.
-You might need to have this test more often if your diabetes is not well controled
+For example, in the UK it is recommended that you have this test at least twice a year.
+You might need to have this test more often if your diabetes is not well controlled.

 an eye test.

 During a check-up, your doctor will look at:

 your weight, to see if you need to lose some weight to control your diabetes better

 your legs and feet: Your doctor will examine your skin and check to see if your circulation and nerves are working properly.
 You may need to see a foot doctor if you have any problems with your feet